joshuaedelstein15/Telecom_churn/ReadMe.md

 # Telecom Churn Analysis
 ## Overview

 Most telecom companies suffer from churn(loss of customers to competition).
-Churn rate has strong impact on the life time value of the customer because it affects the length of service and the future revenue of the company.
+Churn rate has the strong impact on the life time value of the customer because it affects the length of service and the future revenue of the company.
 For example if a company has 25% churn rate then the average customer lifetime is 4 years; similarly a company with a churn rate of 50%, has an average customer lifetime of 2 years.
 It is estimated that 75 percent of the 17 to 20 million subscribers signing up with a new wireless carrier every year are coming from another wireless provider.
 Telecom companies spend hundreds of dollars to acquire a new customer and when that customer leaves, the company not only loses the future revenue from that customer but also the resources spent to acquire that customer.

 Telecom companies have used two approaches to address churn - (a) Untargeted approach and (b) Targeted approach.
 The untargeted approach relies on creating brand loyalty in hopes of retaining customers.
 The targeted approach relies on identifying customers who are likely to churn, and then providing intervention to encourage them to stay.<a name="cite_ref-1"></a>[<sup>[1]</sup>](#cite_note-1)